guomy0611/annotation-as-search/README.md

   * `formats`: The formats the server recognizes.
 Described below in more detail.
   * `format_aliases`: Experimental feature attempting to ease format description at the client side.
   * `default_format`: Format to default to if the client does not specify a format.
-  * `processors`: Processors the server can use to process data (usually a sentence) given by the client to produce a forest.
+  * `processors`: Processors the server can use to process data (usually parsing a sentence) given by the client to produce a forest.
 Described below in more detail.

 #### Formats

-The value of the formats key should be another JSON object each key of which corresponding to a single format.
+The value of the `formats` key should be another JSON object each key of which corresponding to a single format.
-(Note that only CoNLL style formats, i. e. tab-separated tables, are supported by our server.)
+(Note that only CoNLL style formats, i.e. tab-separated tables, are supported by our server.
+For more information on CoNLL (specifically CoNLL09), refer to [the CoNLL09 Shared Task description](http://ufal.mff.cuni.cz/conll2009-st/task-description.html#Dataformat))
 The value of a CoNLL format should again be a JSON object and should contain the following keys:

   * `name`: The name of the format.
 Should match the key the format is filed under.
   * `id`: The CoNLL column containing the id of the word.
 Should always be 0.
   * `form`: The CoNLL column containing the form of the word.
 Should probably be 1.
   * `label`: The CoNLL column containing the label for which questions should be generated.
 This might be the POS column or the morph column.
 Note that our server does not yet use this information.
+The [section on changing the algorithm](#changing-the-question-generation-algorithm) describes how this can be changed.
   * `label_type`: The type of label indicated by the `label` column.
 For instance "pos" for POS tags.
   * `relation`: The CoNLL column containing the relation for which questions should be generated.
 This might be the dependency relation column for CoNLL09 and CoNLL-X/CoNLL-U/CoNLL06 formats.
   * `head`: The CoNLL column containing the head belonging to the specified relation.
   * `relation_type`: The type of relation indicated by the `relation` column.
 For instance "deprel" for dependency relations.

-The following is an example for two variants of a CoNLL09 format:
+The following is an example for the two variants of the CoNLL09 format:

 ```json
 "formats": {